 and it usually appears in Google's search results whenever you're looking for flight number.
 Private airplanes or helicopters may report tail number instead of flight number, for instance I see N401TD above Manhattan pretty often.
 Web resources mentioned above are helpful in this situation as well.

 1 USB receiver

-In order to receiver and process encoded information from an airplane you will need a specific model of the USB dongle with high sensitivity on frequency 1090MHz.
+In order to receive and process an information from airplanes you will need a specific model of the USB dongle with high sensitivity on frequency 1090MHz.
 One of the best chips for that is R820T designed by Rafael Micro.
-It's extremely cheap and package contains small antenna.
-Another option is FlightAware Pro Stick which you can easily find on Amazon.
+It's relatively cheap and package includes small antenna.
+Another option is FlightAware Pro Stick which you can easily find on Amazon

 2 ADS-B antenna